nguyener89/SimpleSignin/README.md

 Goal: Create a simple sign in application.

-1. The sign in page will be the landing page
+1. Landing page ('/') has a link to the signin page ('/signin')

-2. Can create a user (Users will be stored in database)
+2. Signin page can create a user (Users will be stored in database)

-3. Recover password feature (Asks a security question to recover username/password)
+3. Signin page has recover password feature (Asks a security question to recover username/password)

-4. Existing users should be able to login
+4. Signin page allows existing users should be able to login

-5. Successful login takes users to the home page
+5. Successful login takes users to the Home page ('/home')

+To Run:

+From project root directory type: npm start